cbk914/DCABot/README.md

 ## Usage
 The actual DCA bot can be found in `src/dcabot.py`.
 Run it by issuing the command `python3 src/dcabot.py`.
 It will write info to `src/log/dca.log`.

-The program that will fetch the DCA bot stats and display them on the screen is, as mentioned, `src/dcapoll.py`.
+The monitor program that will fetch the DCA bot stats and display them on the screen is, as mentioned, `src/dcapoll.py`.
 Run it by issuing the command ```python3 src/dcapoll.py```.
 It will write info to `src/log/poll.log`.

 If you want to run these on the Pi through SSH, you may want to use the ```nohup``` command.
-Entering `make run` in the `src/` directory will run them using `nohup`.
-Conversely, `make kill` will kill the processes.
+Entering `make run` in the `src/` directory will run them using `nohup` and save their PIDs to individual dotfiles.
+Conversely, `make kill` will kill the processes using these dotfiles.

 When the bot buys some amount of crypto, the order details are saved in a local SQLite3 database, `src/database/orders.db`.
 This way, any order you place manually (or with another bot) will not interfere with the bot.